carlosp420/PyPhyloGenomics_ms/MS.md

 the function ``separate_by_index`` in the module ``NGS``.
 It is common that the sequencing process outputs reads with errors in the index section.
-Thus, we measured the Levenshtein distance among our indexes in order to find out the number of nucleotide changes needed to convert one index into another [although other methods have been proposed recently; @buschmann2013].
+Thus, we measured the Levenshtein distance among our indexes in order to find out the number of nucleotide changes needed to convert one index into another.
 We assumed indexes to be the same if the Levenshtein distance was smaller than 2 units (as our indexes differ in two or more nucleotides).
 Our module ``NGS`` is able to do the separation according to indexes (taking as parameter the user defined